nodejs/node/doc/api/cli.md

  - v10.19.0
 -->

-Use an insecure HTTP parser that accepts invalid HTTP headers.
+Enable leniency flags on the HTTP parser.
 This may allow interoperability with non-conformant HTTP implementations.

-It may also allow request smuggling and other HTTP attacks that rely on invalid headers being accepted.
+When enabled, the parser will accept the following:

+* Invalid HTTP headers values.
+* Invalid HTTP versions.
+* Allow message containing both `Transfer-Encoding` and `Content-Length` headers.
+* Allow extra data after message when `Connection: close` is present.
+* Allow extra trasfer encodings after `chunked` has been provided.
+* Allow `\n` to be used as token separator instead of `\r\n`.
+* Allow `\r\n` not to be provided after a chunk.
+* Allow spaces to be present after a chunk size and before `\r\n`.

+All the above will expose your application to request smuggling or poisoning attack.
 Avoid using this option.

 ### `--inspect[=[host:]port]`